Carpet cleaning made easy

 Additional tips for working with the spray extraction cleaner:

-- Warm water improves the cleaning performance and the result when compared to cold water.
-But caution: It must not be hot, as otherwise the fibres (for example on wool carpets), or even the adhesive layer on glued carpets, may become damaged.
+- Warm water improves the cleaning performance and results when compared to cold water.
+But please note: it must not be hot – otherwise the fibres (for example on wool carpets), or even the adhesive layer on glued carpets, may become damaged.

-- On carpeted floors, the underfloor heating should be switched off before cleaning.
-This is to ensure that the heating used for drying does not cause discolourations or material changes.
+- On carpeted floors, any subfloor heating should be switched off before cleaning.
+This is to ensure that the heating used for drying does not cause discolorations or material changes.

 - Always test the cleaning power in an inconspicuous area first.

-Incidentally, you can not only use the spray extraction cleaner to deep-clean carpets, but also to clean upholstery, mattresses and car seats.
+Incidentally, you can also use the spray extraction cleaner to deep-clean carpets, but also to clean upholstery, mattresses and car seats.

-Depending on the material and size, you can also wash carpets.
-Smaller carpets that are made from cotton, wool or synthetic fibres (such as polyester) are particularly easy to clean.
-They can therefore be washed by hand or in the washing machine at 30 °C in a delicate wash programme.
+Depending on the material and size, you can also wash small carpets and rugs.
+Those that are made from cotton, wool or synthetic fibres (such as polyester) are particularly easy to clean.
+They can therefore be washed by hand or in the washing machine at 86 °F on a delicate wash cycle.
 For all other materials, such as velvet, sisal or coconut fibre, it is better to only clean with water and a suitable cleaning agent on specific areas.

 Removing stains from carpets

-Whether when eating, when watching TV on the sofa, or when children are playing in the home – food residues, drinks and dirt often hit the carpet quicker than you can even react.
-But don't panic: With the right tips, you can get rid of the stains.
+Whether when eating, watching TV on the sofa or when children are playing in the home – food residues, drinks and dirt often hit the carpet quicker than you can react.
+But don't panic: with the right tips, you can get rid of the stains.

 Tip 1: Act quickly

-For damp stains in particular, immediate action is required because liquids can quickly penetrate the fibres of the carpet and are often then even more difficult to remove.
-If an accident happens, you should therefore quickly soak up the liquids with a dry cloth or lots of kitchen roll.
-However, do not apply any pressure when doing this, since red wine, juice, etc. can soak further into the carpet and damage the fibres of the carpet.
+For damp stains in particular, immediate action is required because liquids can quickly penetrate the fibers of the carpet, becoming even more difficult to remove.
+If an accident happens, you should quickly soak up the liquids with a dry cloth or lots of paper towels.
+However, do not apply any pressure when doing this, since red wine, juice, etc. can soak further into the carpet and damage the fibers.

 Tip 2: Try with water first

-Around 90 per cent of all stains are water-soluble.
-Before turning to detergents or household remedies, it is worthwhile trying a clean cloth and some warm water first.
-If the stain dissolves, you can remove it from the fibres by making slight rotating movements from the bottom to the top.
-For stains that do not dissolve, a universal stain remover can help: Spray the stain remove onto a colour-resistant cloth and dab the affected area until the stain is dissolved.
-With both methods, you should always ensure that you use a clean area of the cloth.
+Around 90% of all stains are water-soluble.
+Before turning to detergents or household remedies, it is worthwhile to try a clean cloth and some warm water first.
+If the stain dissolves, you can remove it from the fibers by making slight rotating movements from the bottom to the top.
+For stains that do not dissolve, a universal stain remover can help: spray the stain remover onto a color-resistant cloth and dab the affected area until the stain is dissolved.
+With both methods, you should always ensure that you use a clean cloth.

 The best household remedies for cleaning carpets

 - Baking powder: Baking powder is a real all-rounder in the home, and it can also be used to remove stains.
 Put some powder on the affected area and carefully drip hot water over it.
 This opens the pores of the fibre.
-After a few hours contact time, the baking powder can be dabbed or vacuumed away again.
+After a few hours of contact time, the baking powder can be dabbed or vacuumed away.
 The stain should have vanished.

 - Shaving foam: Place the foam on the stain and use a brush or cloth to slowly rub it in.
 Leave it to work for at least one hour.
 You can then use a cloth to carefully rub off the shaving foam together with the loosened dirt.